wombleton/gitlaw-nz/acts/D/Defence Act 1990.md

     Compare: 1971 No 52 s 75; 1988 No 88 s 13(1)

+    Section 89(1): amended, on 1 July 2013, by [section 413][218] of the Criminal Procedure Act 2011 (2011 No 81).

     Section 89(3): amended, on 1 October 2008, pursuant to [section 116(a)(ii)][151] of the Policing Act 2008 (2008 No 72).

 ##### 90 Evidence

-*   Any document that would be evidence in any proceedings under the [Armed Forces Discipline Act 1971][144] by virtue of [sections 71 to 74][218] of the Court Martial Act 2007 shall, in like manner, be evidence in proceedings under this Part.
+*   Any document that would be evidence in any proceedings under the [Armed Forces Discipline Act 1971][144] by virtue of [sections 71 to 74][219] of the Court Martial Act 2007 shall, in like manner, be evidence in proceedings under this Part.

     Compare: 1971 No 52 s 76

-    Section 90: amended, on 7 July 2010, by [section 5][219] of the Defence Amendment Act 2010 (2010 No 61).
+    Section 90: amended, on 7 July 2010, by [section 5][220] of the Defence Amendment Act 2010 (2010 No 61).

 ## Part 8
 Miscellaneous provisions